ptlis/shell-command/README.md

 #### Add Arguments

-Next we may provide any arguments to the command, either chained:
+Next we may provide arguments to the command, these arguments will be escaped.

+Either chained:

 ```php
     $builder